CLARIAH/burgerLinker/README.md

 ### Date filtering assumptions
 - Persons will not become older than 110 years of age
 - Persons can marry at age 13
+- Children are born to:
+    1. married parents,
-- Children are born to 1) married parents, 2) five years before the parents married, or 3) up to 9 months after a married father perished.
+    2. up to 9 months after a married father perished,
+    3. up to 5 years before the parents married IF acknowledged at marriage, or
+    4. up to 10 years before the parents married IF acknowledged at birth
 - Women can give birth to children between age 14 and 50 years
 - Men can become father at age 14, and stop reproducing after their wife turns 50